leakeyqq/questapp/README.md

 ---

-## 🌸 About QuestPanda
+## 🌸 About Questpanda

-**QuestPanda** an app that pays content creators for creating and posting short promotional videos for brands on TikTok and other socials.
+**Questpanda** an app that pays content creators for creating and posting short promotional videos for brands on TikTok and other socials.
 It is your all-in-one platform for exploring, completing, and rewarding quests.
-Whether you're launching marketing campaigns, engaging users, or building community momentum — QuestPanda makes it seamless, fun, and stylish.
+Whether you're launching marketing campaigns, engaging users, or building community momentum — Questpanda makes it seamless, fun, and stylish.

 ---